 MOM.CEO: Do you feel that mothers who are CEOs have it harder at balancing their work/life duties than DAD.CEOs?

-Carolyn Cross stands proudly in front of a poster about the eradication of new deadly fungus with Photodisinfection
+Carolyn Cross stands proudly in front of a poster about the eradication of a new deadly fungus with Photodisinfection

 MOM.CEO Follow-up: Do you feel that the situation of home isolation and having to work remotely due to the COVID-19 preventive rules is pushing back women’s advancements at work since many of them are now expected to work from home and take care of their kids at the same time with very little outside help or understanding (since schools, daycares, etc. are closed)?

-CC: I am not sure that we know enough to say that women’s advancements are being permanently eroded, but I was upset to see how women had lost their jobs in greater numbers during the COVID-19 pandemic.
+Carolyn Cross: I am not sure that we know enough to say that women’s advancements are being permanently eroded, but I was upset to see how women had lost their jobs in greater numbers during the COVID-19 pandemic.